Rank Supervised Contrastive Learning for Time Series Classification: Related Work

 \subsection{Contrastive Time Series Representation Learning}

 For contrastive learning, it is essential to enrich the representation space through the manual generation of positive and negative pairs.
 In traditional, positive pairs representations are aligned closely together, while negative pairs are deliberately distanced.
 As illustrated by the SimCLR \cite{simclr} framework, different views of augmentations for the same sample are treated as positive pairs, while augmentations applied to different samples are regarded as negative pairs.
 However, recent works in time series contrastive learning have introduced various pair designs to leverage the invariant features of time series data.
 For instance, TimCLR \cite{timeCLR} employs the DTW \cite{DTW} to facilitate phase-shift and amplitude-change augmentations, which are better suited for time series context, to ensure representation learning is intrinsically connected to temporal variations.
 The contrastive loss is further defined in both instance-wise and patch-wise levels by TS2Vec \cite{ts2vec} framework, which separates several time series into various patches.
 Meanwhile, a novel temporal contrastive learning task is introduced by TS-TCC \cite{tstcc}, prompting augmentations to predict each other's future sequence.
 To capture distinctive seasonal and trend patterns, CoST \cite{Cost} applies contrastive losses across time and frequency domains.
 Additionally, TF-C \cite{TF-C} aims to optimize time-based and frequency-based representations of the same example to be closer and introduces an innovative time-frequency consistency framework.
-InfoTS \cite{InfoTS}, leveraging information-theoretic principles to generate appropriate time series data augmentations by maximizing high fidelity and variety.
-Despite these methodological innovations, all of these methods exist a common limitation: none directly address the generation of reasonable positive and negative samples nor learning of discriminative boundaries for different classes.
+InfoTS \cite{InfoTS} leverages information-theoretic principles to generate appropriate time series data augmentations by maximizing high fidelity and variety.
+Despite these methodological innovations, they seldom leverage the fine-grained relative similarity (e.g., rank) information of positive samples.